 - Advancement to candidacy will be given upon formal acceptance of a written research proposal and an oral defense of that proposal before the student's doctoral committee.
 The research proposal will be written in the form of a National Science Foundation (NSF) dissertation improvement grant.
 Advancement to candidacy will be announced in a formal memorandum to the whole faculty, summarizing the activities of the student.
 Only under exceptional conditions will the student be allowed to continue in the program if advancement to candidacy has not been accomplished by the end of the student's fourth year in the program.

 - Dissertation.
-The following subfield, departmental and graduate school procedures must be followed: (1) the student should notify the Department of Anthropology to send a letter to the Graduate Office at least 15 days before the oral defence of the dissertation following the instructions in the "Instruction for Doctoral Dissertations and Oral Examinations" booklet; (2) once the faculty advisor has approved a draft of the dissertation, the dissertation will be distributed to the full doctoral committee, who will have four weeks to review the draft of the dissertation; (3) the oral defense of the dissertation will then take place (see #5 below); (4) assuming that the student passes the oral defense of the dissertation, the student will have no less than two weeks to make all necessary corrections; (5) the doctoral advisor (plus any other committee members deemed appropriate) will have at least two weeks in which to verify that the student has made the necessary corrections to the dissertation; and (6) the student will then prepare and submit the final dissertation to the Graduate School of Arts & Sciences in accordance with their deadlines for awarding degrees.
+The following subfield, departmental and graduate school procedures must be followed: (1) the student should notify the Department of Anthropology to send a letter to the Graduate Office at least 15 days before the oral defence of the dissertation following the instructions in the "Instruction for Doctoral Dissertations and Oral Examinations" booklet; (2) once the faculty advisor has approved a draft of the dissertation, the dissertation will be distributed to the full doctoral committee, who will have four weeks to review the draft of the dissertation; (3) the oral defense of the dissertation will then take place (see #5 below); (4) assuming that the student passes the oral defense of the dissertation, the student will have no less than two weeks to make all necessary corrections; (5) the doctoral advisor (plus any other committee members deemed appropriate) will have at least two weeks in which to verify that the student has made the necessary corrections to the dissertation; and (6) the student will then prepare and submit the final dissertation to the Office of Graduate Studies in Arts & Sciences in accordance with their deadlines for awarding degrees.

 - The oral defense of the doctoral dissertation will consist of the following: (a) a formal presentation to the department and university community [at which the committee will be present]: (b) a question session by the whole audience; (c) a closed session for the candidate and committee; (d) an executive session of the committee.